 - 7. The panel of buttons at the top-left of the interactive window may be used to manipulate the displayed plots.
-The buttons have the following functions: - 🏠 Reset all the plot ranges to their original values. - O Undo the last modification of the plot ranges (if possible). - • Redo the next modification of the plot ranges (if possible). - Selecting this button allows the user to use the mouse to shift the plot ranges by left-clicking on the target plot canvas and then dragging the mouse around while keeping the left mouse button held down, and releasing when ready. - Selecting this button allows the user to zoom in on each plot by left-clicking on the target plot canvas to mark the top-left corner of a rectangle and then dragging the mouse to the bottom-right corner of the rectangle and releasing.
-The plot ranges will then be modified to match the rectangle that was defined.
-The following constraints can be made by holding simultaneously a key while pressing the left mouse button:
+The buttons have the following functions: - 🏠 Reset all the plot ranges to their original values. - • Undo the last modification of the plot ranges (if possible). - O Redo the next modification of the plot ranges (if possible). - - Selecting this button allows the user to use the mouse to shift the plot ranges by left-clicking on the target plot canvas and then dragging the mouse around while keeping the left mouse button held down, and releasing when ready. - Converse of the set of the set